folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 ### Restore a specific index
  `curl -XPOST 'ELASTICSEARCH_HOST/_snapshot/repository-name/snapshot-name/_restore' -d '{"indices": "my-index"}' -H 'Content-Type: application/json' -u ELASTICSEARCH_USERNAME:ELASTICSEARCH_PASSWORD`

-## Running karate integration tests
+## Running Karate integration tests

-To be able to run the karate tests as they are currently defined in the [FOLIO integration tests repo](https://github.com/folio-org/folio-integration-tests) complete the following two steps:
+You can run Karate integration tests against your Rancher environment.
+Examples of Karate tests you can run are the [FOLIO integration tests](https://github.com/folio-org/folio-integration-tests).
+To run the folio integration tests complete the following two steps:
 1. Add a user with the username of `testing_admin` and the password of `admin` to the supertenant.
 Ask for help on the Slack #devops channel if you need it.
 2. Secure the supertenant.

 Securing the supertenant happens when you enable mod-authtoken on the supertenant.
-You can reverse the operation unsecure the supertenant, which may make it easier to install addtional modules, for example.
-To unsecure the supertenant, disable mod-authtoken for the supertenant.

 To secure the supertenant, create a file called enable.json with the following contents:

 ```
 [